KILTprotocol/docs/docs/concepts/04_Credentials/04_attestation.md

 To create an attestation, the attester first receives a message with a `RequestForAttestation` object from the claimer.

-The attester then decrypts the message and checks the validity of the content, ensuring that:
+The attester then decrypts the message (if needed) and checks the validity of the content, ensuring that:

 - the structure of the `RequestForAttestation` object is correct
 - the owner of the `RequestForAttestation` is the sender of the message